Perot Museum Learning Labs, plus 7 field trips to natural parks in DFW

 Please note that at least one guardian must provide transportation and accompany his or her children during each field trip.

-This year, you may choose between an Early Session Package and a Late Session Package (SOLD OUT).
+This year, you may choose between an Early Session Package (registration closed) and a Late Session Package (registration closed).
 The subject matter is the same, but the classroom sessions are held at different times and the field trips are on different dates, as noted below.